Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 * *BOPAlgo_AlertUnableToMakeIdentical* - Error alert is given if splitting of the shape by its moved copies has failed;
 * *BOPAlgo_AlertUnableToRepeat* - Warning alert is given if the gluing of the repeated shapes has failed.

-For more information on the error/warning reporting system please see the chapter @ref specification__boolean_ers "Errors and warnings reporting system" of Boolean operations user guide.
+For more information on the error/warning reporting system please see the chapter [Errors and warnings reporting system](#specification__boolean_ers) of Boolean operations user guide.

 @subsubsection occt_modalg_makeperiodic_usage Usage